Draft response to The NHS Long Term Plan in north central London

 Our aim is to help residents to live the fullest lives possible, stay well, and to recover from ill health more quickly.
 We want to tackle the long-standing problems in North Central London (NCL) that mean some residents experience inequalities in their health.

 Our draft plan sets out what we are aiming to achieve together to deliver improvements over the next five years, and what this will mean for residents.
-This draft plan builds on work we have already started, (see our 2017 plan here) and sets out how we will continue in our work to deliver the national priorities outlined in the NHS Long Term Plan.
+This draft plan builds on work we have already started and sets out how we will continue in our work to deliver the national priorities outlined in the NHS Long Term Plan.

 This will be the basis for continued engagement and the development of more detailed work with our staff, local residents and our partners.